rcarrata/devsecops-demo/README.md

 Once our application is deployed, we need to ensure of our application is stable and performant and also that nobody can hack our application easily.

+10. Our CI in Openshift Pipelines [waits until the ArgoCD app is fully sync](docs/Steps.md#wait-application) and our app and all the resources are deployed
-10. The performance tests are cloned into our pipeline workspace
+11. The [performance tests are cloned(docs/Steps.md#performance-tests-clone)] into our pipeline workspace
-11. The pentesting is executed using the web scanner [OWASP Zap Proxy](https://www.zaproxy.org) using a baseline in order to check the possible vulnerabilities, and a Zap Proxy report is uploaded to the report server repository.
+12. The [pentesting is executed](docs/Steps.md#pentesting-tests-using-zap-proxy) using the web scanner [OWASP Zap Proxy](https://www.zaproxy.org) using a baseline in order to check the possible vulnerabilities, and a Zap Proxy report is uploaded to the report server repository.
-12. In parallel the performance tests are executed using the load test [Gatling](https://gatling.io/) and a performance report is uploaded to the report server repository.
+13. In parallel the [performance tests are executed](docs/Steps.md#performance-tests-using-gatling) using the load test [Gatling](https://gatling.io/) and a performance report is uploaded to the report server repository.

 ## Security Policies and CI Violations